0xJasonMurray/jasonmurray.org/content/posts/2021/updategroup.md

   - cisco
   - bgp
   - networking
-description:
+description: BGP `peer-groups` consolidate common configuration items to a single statement.
+Eliminating the need to unnecessarily duplicate configuration on each neighbor.
 ---

 ## Overview

-BGP `peer-groups` consolidate common sets of configuration items to a single statement.
+BGP `peer-groups` consolidate common configuration items to a single statement.
 Eliminating the need to unnecessarily duplicate configuration on each neighbor.
-In the example topology below, there are 4 `ibgp` neighbors per router, each sharing 2 lines of configuration.
+In the example topology below, there are 4 `ibgp` neighbors per router, each replicating the same two lines.
 By using `peer-groups` we eliminate 4 lines from the `bgp` configuration.
-In addition, if new lines or changes are required, a single change will update all neighbors.
+In addition, if new lines or updates are required, a single change will update all neighbors.

 `ibgp` full mesh between all routers: